rebecavalverde/help-docs/docs/en/edu/student-view.md

 ![Started assignment](/help/assets/img/edu/class-student-your-work-template-started.png)

-Click on "**Turn in**" to submit your work.
+Click on "**Turn in**" to send your work.
 That's all!
 The teacher that created the assignment will receive a notification and will be able to review your work.

 ![Turned in assignment](/help/assets/img/edu/class-student-your-work-template-turned-in.png)